 The first section of the report shows your dealership’s metrics in each of the four categories (inventory size, aged inventory, percent discount, and price drops) and compares you to the average set by your peer group.
 The average is the mean calculated by adding the results of your peers per category and dividing by the number of peers.

 While we don’t disclose the name of the dealerships in your peer group, we think it’s helpful to show how Foureyes defines your peers.
 In the second section, you’ll see your peer group.
 Each dealership is assigned a peer group based on three categories:

 Region - Based on its physical address, a dealership is assigned one of six regions: Midwest, Mountain West, Northeast, West, Southeast, or Southwest.
 These are defined in alignment with standard definitions, with the exception of Nevada.
 Nevada is typically grouped with Mountain West, but dealerships align themselves with West so we’ve done the same.

 Brands - Based on its brand(s), each franchised dealership is sorted into one of three cohorts: Domestics, Luxury, or Asian.
 Volkswagen is the one major brand that doesn’t nest well into one of those three categories, so it is compared to Subaru, Mazda, and Nissan.

-Inventory Size - Inventory size is based on the current new inventory and each dealership is sorted into one of four sizes: Small, Medium, Large, and X-Large, defined differently based on brand categorization.
+Inventory Size - Inventory size is based on the median daily inventory size.
+Because of low inventory, we use historic data to sort dealerships into their typical sizes: Small, Medium, Large, and X-Large, defined differently based on brand categorization and luxury differences.